-TeraFlex is a manufacturer of premium suspension systems, body armor, heavy duty axles, and performance shocks for the Jeep Wrangler.
+TeraFlex is a manufacturer of premium suspension systems, body armor, heavy duty axles, performance shocks and various other accessories for the Jeep Wrangler.
 We have been professionally involved with Jeeps since the 1950s, and our experience allows us the ability to make Jeeps perform their best.
-Since the beginning, a constant flow of new, unique and innovative products has made our line what it is today.
+Since the beginning, a constant flow of new, unique and innovative products has made our competitive line what it is today.
 TeraFlex was started in the fall of 1996 to meet the needs of a growing market for heavy duty off-road equipment and suspension enhancements.
 Since that time TeraFlex has maintained a dominant hold on the Jeep market.

 TeraFlex was the first aftermarket manufacturer with a suspension system for the TJ Wrangler, and is still the only aftermarket company to offer a solution for the venerable 231 transfer case's low range gearing.
 In 2001 the entire off-road industry was stunned at the CRD60—an off-road specific high-pinion 60 differential that took innovation to a new level, reinforcing our position in the industry.